UniversalDependencies/docs/_id/index.md

     * _walau**pun**_ is split into _walau_ "although" and _**pun**_

   * Multiword tokens that contain clitics of _-ku_ "me/my", _-mu_ "you/your", _-nya_ "he/him/she/her/it" are split into two tokens, with exceptions for words ended with _-nya_.
-    * Words ended with _-nya_ where _-nya- serve as pronouns or determiners are split into two tokens.
+    * Words ended with _-nya_ where _-nya- itself serves as  a pronoun or determiner are split into two tokens.
 For example:
       * Word _-nya_ as pronoun, as in _mencintai**nya**_ "love **him/her/it**", this token is split into _mencintai_ "love" and _**nya**_ "him/her/it".
       * Word _-nya_ as determiner, as in _buku**nya**_ "**his/her/its** book", this token is split into _buku_ "book" and _**nya**_ "his/her/its".

-    * Words ended with _-nya_ that functions as adverbs or adjectives are not split into two tokens.
+    * Words ended with _-nya_ that functions as adverbs or adjectives are **not** split into two tokens.
 For example:
       * adverbs ended with _-nya_: _khusus**nya**_ "especially", _awal**nya**_ "initially", _akhir**nya**_ "finally"
       * adjectives ended with _-nya_: _sebelum**nya**_ "previous", _sesudah**nya**_ "next", _berikutnya_ "next"

-* Special treatment for punctuation.
+* Special treatments for punctuations.
 All punctuation symbols are separated from the words, except in two cases:
   * Hyphen in reduplicated words.
 Indonesian has many reduplicated words as nouns (both singular and plural), verbs, adjectives, adverbs, and so on.
 These reduplicated words are not split and remain one token.
 The examples of reduplicated words are:
     * Singular noun: _mata-mata_ "spy"
     * Plural noun: _anak-anak_ "children"